 Unlike a concept artist, a digital illustrator is depicting the final form of whatever their piece is.
 They are not constrained by the realities of a finished product somewhere down the line because the illustration is the finished product.

 Another difference between illustrators and concept artists is the broader picture.
 An illustrator need not give any thought to things outside of the view of their illustration (though they certainly can if they choose).
-For example, an illustrator drawing a castle needn't consider how that castle looks from above.
+For example, an illustrator drawing a castle doesn't need to consider how that castle looks from above.
 Nor do they need to put thought into what is going on behind the outer walls.
 A concept artist cannot ignore these factors because they may come into play later in the design stage.

 Read more about the qualifications needed to be an illustrator.

-eric-wilkerson-warpath-operation-heracles-800x560Warpath Box Cover Illustration for Mantic Entertainment, by Eric Wilkerson, CG Spectrum Mentor of the digital illustration courses.
+Warpath Box Cover Illustration for Mantic Entertainment, by Eric Wilkerson, CG Spectrum Mentor of the digital illustration courses.

 Are concept artists and illustrators interchangeable?

 Whether an illustrator can do concept art or vice versa is entirely down to the individual artist.
 Illustration requires more artistic skill than concept art, as the finished piece must be visually appealing and convey a message, evoke emotion, or tell a story.
-Conversely, concept art requires a more pragmatic way of thinking.
-As the finished piece must reflect the physical realities of the thing it is conceptualizing.
+Conversely, concept art requires a more pragmatic way of thinking as the finished piece must reflect the physical realities of the thing it is conceptualizing.

 There is sometimes a misunderstanding that concept artists are merely artists doing a rough draft.
-Many concept artists are indeed far more talented artistically than their concept work may suggest and concept work is often done quickly due to the nature of the early planning stages of a project.
+Many concept artists are indeed far more talented artistically than their concept work may suggest, and concept work is often done quickly due to the nature of the early planning stages of a project.
 It is entirely possible to be a good concept artist with only mediocre artistic talent.
 The same cannot be said for illustration.

 How to become a concept artist